Best Crypto Movies and Documentaries to Watch in 2022

 When most people think of movie nights, they usually envision something along the following lines: a good, worth-remembering, and easy-to-access movie (thanks to Netflix), some popcorn, beer, wine, or any other beverage of their choosing, comfortable cushions, and possibly even the company of someone dear.

-While this sounds very nice, for us, crypto enthusiasts, there’s something missing from the aforementioned description: some movies or documentaries about cryptocurrencies.
-The main advantage of documentaries is that they are an excellent means of both, entertainment and information.
+While this sounds very nice, for us crypto enthusiasts, something is missing from the description, as mentioned earlier: some movies or documentaries about cryptocurrencies.
+The main advantage of documentaries is that they are an excellent means of entertainment and information.

-That is why we created a list with the best crypto movies/documentaries you should check out in order to educate yourself regarding the history and basic (or more advanced) concepts behind blockchain and cryptocurrencies.
+We created a list of the best crypto movies/documentaries you should check out to educate yourself regarding the history and basic (or more advanced) concepts behind blockchain and cryptocurrencies.

 The Rise and Rise of Bitcoin (2014)

-If you are new to the world of cryptocurrencies, or you’re planning on introducing someone else in it, then you can’t go wrong with “The rise and rise of Bitcoin“.
+If you are new to the world of cryptocurrencies or plan to introduce someone else to it, you can’t go wrong with “The rise and rise of Bitcoin“.
 Launched in 2014, it’s somewhat of an oldie (considering the relatively young age of Bitcoin) and is primarily focused on the early days of the world’s most famous cryptocurrency.

-Written by Daniel Mross, a computer programmer, and two other Bitcoin devotees, the documentary takes you on a journey through various controversies related to how Bitcoin was born, and where it is today.
-What’s even more exciting is that the documentary features Gavin Andresen, one of the key figures in the project, the man that communicated directly with Satoshi Nakamoto, the legendary, elusive, and still-to-this-day mysterious creator of Bitcoin.
+Written by Daniel Mross, a computer programmer, and two other Bitcoin devotees, the documentary takes you through various controversies about how Bitcoin was born and where it is today.
+What’s even more exciting is that the documentary features Gavin Andresen, one of the project’s key figures, the man who communicated directly with Satoshi Nakamoto, the legendary, elusive, and still-to-this-day mysterious creator of Bitcoin.

 Bitcoin: The End of Money as We Know It (2015)

-There are many people who believe that our children and the following generations will no longer require cash.
-This particular documentary explains why and how Bitcoin aggressively disrupts the traditional financial system.
-Not only that, but it also does a good job of taking you through the whole history of money, from the ancient times to the Wall Street era.
-Regardless of you being a believer in the power cryptocurrency or not, this documentary will surely make you ask yourself a lot of questions.
+Many people believe that our children and the following generations will no longer require cash.
+This documentary explains why and how Bitcoin aggressively disrupts the traditional financial system.
+It also does a good job of taking you through the history of money, from ancient times to the Wall Street era.
+Regardless of whether you believe in the power of cryptocurrency or not, this documentary will surely make you ask yourself many questions.
 Check it in the following link.

 Life on Bitcoin (2014)